 Matheus Tavares’ GSoC posts

 Tip: It’s better if you can decide the day for your weekly blog post as soon as you set up you blog.
-Then tell your mentor about that day right away, and try as much as possible to post every week on that day.
+Then tell your mentors about that day right away, and try as much as possible to post every week on that day.
 This will help establish a routine, that will make things easier for both you and your mentors.

 Tip: It’s also better if you can prepare the content of your weekly blog post during the week as you are working on your project.
 This way it can also serve you as a todo list, a notebook, a list of current issues, etc.